ts1/flipbook-vue/README.md

 ## Slot props

-This component exposes some property and methods as slot properties.
+This component exposes some properties and methods as slot properties.
 Example usage:

 ```